landgreen/arduino/README.md

 # arduino
 various arduino project files

-mostly learn how to use neopixles
+mostly learning how to use neopixles